irnamstf/2403-ITT440/10% Individual Assignment/33 TENGKU ZAFRAN SHAH BIN TENGKU ISKANDAR ZULKARNAIN/README.md

  ## Video

- For better understanding, a video to demonstrate on how to code basic `Client-Server` programs is made and can be accessed by clicking the link below:
+ For better understanding, a video to demonstrate on how to code basic `Client-Server` programs and to differentiate between socket programming in C VS Python is made.
+The video can be accessed by clicking the link below: